-Starting an e-commerce business is a great way to earn a living or bring in extra income.
-If you own a brick-and-mortar store, an e-commerce shop adds to your revenue and gives customers another option for purchasing your products.
+Starting an e-commerce business can be a great way to earn a living or even just bring in some extra income.
+If you own a brick-and-mortar store, for instance, an e-commerce shop can add to your revenue and give customers a convenient option for purchasing your products.

 Steps to Starting an E-Commerce Store